olegkishenkov/django-auto-rest/README.md

 # mysite
 mysite project from the Django Tutorial with the autorest extension that generates a REST API for all the models of a Django project.
 # Release Description
 In this release the extension is implemented as a 'pre-view' wrapper, which acts as a view and generates the necessary serializer and viewset classes on the fly upon receiving a request at the assumed API's URL.
+The crucial parts of the code are covered with tests.
 The extension is distributed as a Test PyPI package.
 # Requirements
 - Python 3.8.2
 - Django 3.0.5